medazza/alx-final-project/README.md

 ## Features

+- ✅ User Authentication: Users can register, login.
-- User registration and authentication
+- ✅ User profiles: update profile.
-- User profiles with customizable information and avatars
-- Newsfeed for sharing posts, links, and code snippets
+- ✅ Newsfeed for sharing posts, links, and code snippets
-- create comments for posts
+- ✅ create comments for posts
-- like posts and comments
+- ✅ like posts and comments
+- ✅ Admin Dashboard: Admins have access to a special dashboard to manage users, posts, and comments.

 ## Technologies Used